You have turned-in this assignment. You can review the lesson and see your previous answers.

 Oceania is the smallest continent in the world.

 Which of these statements describe the location of Europe?
-I want you to select two answers.

-Let's see if you're right.
+See if you're right.

-Europe is bordered by the Atlantic Ocean, which is the ocean between Europe and North America.
+Europe is bordered by the Atlantic ocean, which is the ocean between Europe and North America.

 And C, it's in the northern hemisphere, which is to the north of the equator.

-Well done if you got those right.
+Well done if you've got those right.

-So our second task for today is this.
+So our second task today is this.

 You are going to locate Europe and the other continents on a globe and an atlas map.

-See if you were right.
+Let's see if you were right.

 Brilliant geography work.

-Our final part of the lesson is this.
+Our final part of this is this.

 We're going to locate the countries in Europe.